lodu/dataframe-to-superset/README.md

 - To maintain a clean and organized Superset environment:
     - Within Superset create a dedicated database or datasource (specified by the `database_name` parameter in the `configure` function) for this package.
     - Consistently use the same database or datasource name when uploading data, as the package overwrites existing data by default.
-- Call `SupersetAccessor.configure` at least once before using the `as_datasource` accessor.
+- Call `SupersetAccessor.configure` at least once before using the `as_dataset` accessor.

 ## Installation